CodieM/grenoffe.github.io/index.markdown

 layout: home
 title: "Codie's Page"
 ---
-# Welcome To My Page
+# Welcome!

-Welcome to my website.
-Its very early in development, but it will be used as a showcase for *personal* projects that I'm proud of!
+Here you will find some samples of *personal* projects that I've had the pleasure of working on.
 Enjoy!

 ## Games